MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-quick-start-tutorial.md

 - Access to a global administrator account for your tenant, and this account has a working mailbox in Exchange Online.

-- Exchange Online supports message encryption and is configured for Azure Rights Management:
+- Office 365 message protection:

     This configuration requires running some PowerShell commands that are listed in the [Office documentation].
 Note that if you have previously configured Exchange Online for Azure Rights Management by importing a trusted publishing domain (TPD), you must wait for Microsoft to migrate your tenant and until that time, you won't be able to complete the final step of this tutorial.